MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faqs-custom-time-sla-kpis.md

 This topic contains the frequently asked questions (FAQs) that you as an administrator might have about the custom time calculation of service-level agreements (SLAs) key performance indicators (KPIs).

-## When will be the custom action or plug-in be initiated?
+## When does the custom action or plug-in get initiated?

-The custom action or plug-in will be initiated during the creation of a new SLA KPI instance, which also includes a SLA KPI, that has been resumed from a pause status.
+The custom action or plug-in gets initiated during the creation of a new SLA KPI instance, which also includes a SLA KPI, that has been resumed from a pause status.

-## How is the pause resume scenario different from a SLA KPI instance creation?
+## How is the pause resume scenario different from a SLA KPI creation scenario?

 Pause and resume scenario includes the following two steps:

-1. The Custom Action is initiated with requestType as `getElapsedTime`.
+1. The custom action is initiated with requestType as `getElapsedTime`.
 This calculates the time elapsed between the paused and resumed state of the SLA KPI.
-2. The Custom Action is initiated with requestType as `getEndTime`.
+2. The custom action is initiated with requestType as `getEndTime`.
 This calculates the new `WarningTime` by adding the above `elapsedTime` to the current `warningTime`.
 A similar calculation is also done for `FailureTime`.

 ## How can I override the `StartTime` for a SLA KPI instance without creating and updating the custom DateTime field?